kodeFant/driftercode.com/README.md

 # DrifterCode.com

-A blog written in Elm Pages.
+A blog written in [elm-pages](https://github.com/dillonkearns/elm-pages).

 The comment system is written with Firebase Cloud Functions written in TypeScript and `purify-ts`.